Outsourced Organizational Ombuds Team

 Chuck Doran is an experienced ombuds, mediator, and dispute resolution trainer.
 Chuck is a Certified Organizational Ombuds Practitioner (CO-OP) and a member of the International Ombudsman Association who completed ombuds training with the IOA in 1995.
 Chuck has served as an outsourced organizational ombuds for companies, universities, and other organizations since 1997.
 A mediator since 1992, he is a member of the CPR Dispute Resolution Panel of Distinguished Neutrals, the Equal Employment Opportunity Commission (EEOC), the Massachusetts Commission Against Discrimination (MCAD), MWI, the Harvard Mediation Program, and the United States Postal Service REDRESS I and REDRESS II Mediation Panels.
 In addition to his mediation work, Chuck works nationally and internationally as a dispute resolution trainer and consultant with corporate, governmental, and non-profit clients including Coca-Cola Enterprises, General Motors, Bose Corporation, and the Harvard Negotiation Project at Harvard Law School.
 Chuck has served as a teaching assistant on multiple occasions with Professor Roger Fisher at Harvard Law School’s Program of Instruction for Lawyers Negotiation Workshop.
 In 1993, Chuck completed a Specialization in Negotiation and Dispute Resolution at the Program on Negotiation and chaired two regional ADR Conferences in 1997 and 1999.
 Chuck served as a member of the Massachusetts Supreme Judicial Court Standing Committee on Dispute Resolution and was Chair of the Qualifications Subcommittee.
 He is a member of the Massachusetts Bar Association’s Dispute Resolution Advisory Group and is a past president of the Association for Conflict Resolution, New England Chapter.
 Chuck is also a Distinguished Fellow with the International Academy of Mediators (IAM) and a past president of IAM’s Board of Governors.

-Josh Hoch is an ombuds, mediator, instructor, and is Director of Mediation & Ombuds Services at MWI.
-As Director of Mediation & Ombuds Services, Josh manages MWI’s Outsourced Ombuds Panel, serves as an outsourced organizational ombuds for clients including CVS Health and John Moriarty & Associates, and he works with companies interested in starting an ombuds program or hiring a conference ombuds.
-Josh also travels to MWI’s ombuds client sites to meet with senior leadership and educate employees about the role of the ombuds and how to access an ombuds.
-Josh serves as a mediator for a variety of case types and is MWI’s Employee Assistance Program (EAP) liaison where he triages employment and higher education referrals for MWI’s mediators and trainers.
-Josh is also a mediation trainer who leads advanced mediation training programs for clients including the Executive Office of the Massachusetts Trial Court and Community Mediation Programs.
+Josh Hoch is an ombuds, mediator, and instructor and is the Director of Ombuds & Mediation Services at MWI.
+As Director of Ombuds & Mediation Services, Josh manages MWI’s Outsourced Ombuds Panel and has worked as an outsourced organizational ombuds for clients including CVS Health and John Moriarty & Associates.
+He works with companies interested in starting an ombuds program or hiring conference ombuds.
+Josh also travels to MWI’s ombuds client sites to meet with senior leadership to educate employees about the role of the ombuds and how to access ombuds.
+Josh has been an active mediator since 2001 for various case types, including workplace and employment cases, and is a mediation trainer who leads advanced mediation training programs for clients, including the Executive Office of the Massachusetts Trial Court and Community Mediation Programs.
 Josh is a member of the International Ombuds Association (IOA).

 Click here to schedule time with Josh.